jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 The **goal** of this step is to implement the `TeamService` class.
-This class is _almost_ the same with the `TeamService` from the alias game, so you can practice again or get your implementation from the previous project and fix it a little.
+This class is _almost_ the same with the `TeamService` from the alias game, so you can practice again or get your implementation from the previous project and adjust it.

 The package `jetbrains.kotlin.course.words.generator.team` already has the regular class `TeamService`.
 It is responsible for the game logic for the teams.
 In this task you need to implement several things to make the game alive:

-- add a companion object into the `TeamService` class and declare the `teamsStorage` variable to store all previous teams.
+- Add a companion object into the `TeamService` class and declare the `teamsStorage` variable to store all previous teams.
-  The type of the storage should be the `MutableMap` of `Identifier` to `Team`.
+  The type of the storage should be the `MutableMap` from `Identifier` to `Team`.
 Don't forget to init it via an empty map.
-- implement the `generateTeamsForOneRound` method.
+- Implement the `generateTeamsForOneRound` method.
   The method must generate the teams list and also store all of them into the `teamsStorage` map.
   To create a new instance of the `Team` class, please use default values for the properties: `Team()`.
   We need it to save the games results for the leaderboard.